-- Limited space for phone calls or one-on-one meetings
+- Lack of privacy for phone calls and one-on-one meetings

 Open office layouts shouldn't be off the table, but there needs to be a balance.
 Throwing everyone together in one room, with phone calls, meetings and conversations between colleagues, is a recipe for disaster.

 "While the open layout is feasible for some industries, workers need zones dedicated to minimizing distractions," said Himmelstein.
-"Oftentimes, this style of office layout amplifies the negative effects of overcrowding, as finding a quiet moment to compose emails, reports or make phone calls can be a challenge."
+"Oftentimes, this style of office layout amplifies the negative effects of overcrowding, as finding a quiet moment to compose emails [and] reports or make phone calls can be a challenge."

-More private offices, with independent workspaces and offices, allow workers a better chance to focus on their own work without distractions.
+Private offices and independent workspaces give workers a better chance to focus on their own work without distractions.
 However, collaboration is limited, and company culture is often lacking.

-- Can be used as incentive for promotions
+- Prestige status that can be used as incentive for promotions

-- Private space for personal or professional matters.
+- Private space for personal and professional matters

 - Higher cost (for cubicles and/or bigger space to accommodate private offices)

-While some jobs require for more privacy than others, some extent of privacy is necessary in every business.
+While some jobs require more privacy than others, a certain extent of privacy is necessary in every business.

 "Businesses have quickly discovered that when privacy leaves the workplace, so does productivity," said Himmelstein.
 "Few private spaces leads to a lack of places to deal with personal issues that will inevitably distract an entire team if someone is stressed or upset.
 Additionally, employees may be less likely to take risks if their peers are watching them fail in the open."

 Focus on the nature of your business.
-What will suit the types of workers you employ and the tasks you're required to complete?
+What environment will suit the types of workers you employ and the tasks they must complete?

 "It starts with understanding your culture and how your people work, and then carefully planning the office space selection, design and construction," said Himmelstein.

-He advised speaking with a designer and broker on the best layout for your team, discussing how much privacy your workers need and what type of environment you prefer.
-Employees should have a say in the matter, and their situations should be considered when making the decision.
-For example, said Himmelstein, you could limit private offices seemed limited to top executives and add conference rooms as needed to give people places to meet in private.
+He advised speaking with a designer and broker about the best layout for your team, discussing how much privacy your workers need and what type of environment you prefer.
+Employees should have a say in the matter, and their situations and job functions should be considered in the decision.
+For example, Himmelstein said, you could limit private offices to top executives and add conference rooms as needed to give people places to meet in private.

-While open offices may be popular today, many companies are realizing the hard way that there needs to be boundaries.
-You can have the best of both by finding a balance between the two.
-If you decide on a more open layout plan, provide private locations for phone calls and conference rooms for meetings.
-If you go with a more private office, on the other hand, ensure you're still collaborating and maintaining positive company culture through team outings or check-ins.
+While open offices may be popular today, many companies are finding out the hard way that they need boundaries.
+You can have the best of both by finding a balance.
+If you decide on a more open layout, provide private booths for phone calls and conference rooms for meetings.
+If you go with a more private office space, ensure you're still collaborating and maintaining positive company culture through team outings or check-ins.